Thepralad/Thepralad/README.md

 - 👋 Hi, I’m @Thepralad
-- 👀 I’m interested in AI
+- 👀 I’m interested in C++ and other programming stuffs
-- 🌱 I’m currently learning Python, ML libraries and Mathematics
+- 🌱 I’m currently learning C++, GIT and MATHS
 - 💞️ I’m looking to collaborate on small projects
 - 📫 How to reach me : prgurung04@gmail.com